Panasonic G100 vs S5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-G100 and Panasonic Lumix DC-S5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the G100 and the S5 are recent models that are part of the current product line-up.
 The G100 replaced the earlier Panasonic G95, while the S5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G100 and S5 can be found, respectively, in the Panasonic G100 Manual (free pdf) or the online Panasonic S5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic G100 or the Panasonic S5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.